Transform your doctorate, become a licensed clinical psychologist

 The postdoctoral certificate program is designed for doctoral level psychologists who, as part of their professional development, want to become licensed clinical psychologists.
 The program’s academic and clinical coursework and supervised clinical training prepares you for licensure.
-Entering students must hold a PhD in a specific nonclinical discipline of psychology such as social, developmental, or organizational psychology.
+Entering students must hold a PhD or PsyD in a specific nonclinical discipline of psychology such as social, developmental, or organizational psychology.

 New Student Orientation (NSO)